cjhowe-us/zed-hlsl-ls/readme.md

-# HLSL Language Server for Zed
+# Shader Language Server for Zed
-> A language server for HLSL using Shader Language Server
+> A Zed extension providing the Shader Language Server

 ## Installation